Example: Web-Based Bond Pricing Tool Using JavaScript

 Step 4: Enable Cross-Origin Resource Sharing (CORS) on the Server

-and specifying the list of domains origins from which requests can be made to the server.
-For example, setting the cors-allowed-origins
+Enable Cross-Origin Resource Sharing (CORS) by editing the server configuration file, main_config and specifying the list of domains origins from which requests can be made to the server.
+For example, setting the cors-allowed-origins option to --cors-allowed-origins * allows requests from any domain to access the server.
+See cors-allowed-origins and Edit the Configuration File for details.

 Step 5: Write JavaScript Code using the RESTful API and JSON

 Using the RESTful API and JSON Representation of MATLAB Data Types as a guide, write the following JavaScript® code.
-Save this code as a JavaScript file named calculatePrice.js
+Save this code as a JavaScript file named calculatePrice.js.

 Code: